eth-educators/ethstaker-guides/merge-ropsten.md

 $ sudo nano /etc/systemd/system/lighthousevalidator.service
 ```

 Paste the following service configuration into the file.
 Exit and save once done (`Ctrl` + `X`, `Y`, `Enter`).
-Make sure to replace the `0x0000000000000000000000000000000000000000` address with your own Ethereum address where you want to receive the transaction tips.
+Make sure to replace the `0x0000000000000000000000000000000000000000` address with your own Ethereum address that you control where you want to receive the transaction tips.

 ```ini
 [Unit]